bytedance/monoio/monoio-compat/README.md

 For example, running `h2` server based on this wrapper will fail.
 Inside the `h2`, it will try to send a data frame with `poll_write`, and if it get `Pending`, it will assume the data not be sent yet.
 If there is another data frame with a higher priority, it will `poll_write` the new frame instead.
 But the old data frame will be sent with our wrapper.

 The core problem is caused by incompatible between `poll`-like interface and asynchronous system call.

+## TcpStreamCompat and TcpStreamCompatUnsafe
+TcpStreamCompat: Will copy data into owned buffer first, then construct save the future.
+If user does not follow the rule, it will panic.

+TcpStreamCompatUnsafe: Will only save user-provided buffer pointer and length.
+It will not copy the data, so it is more efficient than TcpStreamCompat.
+But if user does not follow the rule, it will cause memory corruption.